The Adelphi Difference

 - Analyze and evaluate public administration in the field of emergency management at federal, state and local levels while considering the role of the private and nonprofit sectors

-The online M.S. in Emergency Management is a 39-credit program that students typically complete in 2.5 years.
+The online MS in Emergency Management is a 33-credit program that students typically complete in 2.5 years.
 It culminates with a research-based summative capstone project.

-While on the path to completing their master’s degree, students will also earn a Graduate Certificate in Emergency Management after just six courses (18 credits).
+While on the path to completing their master’s degree, students will also earn a Graduate Certificate in Emergency Management after just five courses (15 credits).